Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 The Performance Pay Committee's role is to:

-• consider recommendations from the authorising officers on performance bonus payments for senior staff (SSG1-SSG5);
+• consider recommendations from the authorising officers on performance pay bonus for senior staff (SSGA-SSGE, excluding the Vice-Chancellor and President's direct reports in SSGE range)

-• consider recommendations and make annual determinations on the level of performance pay bonuses for the Vice-Chancellor and eligible senior staff (SSG6), and
+The Governance, Nominations and Remuneration Committee (A/3.4) role is to consider recommendations and make annual determinations on the level of performance pay bonuses for the Vice-Chancellor and President, and the Vice-Chancellor and President's direct reports in SSGE range.

 The Committee will advise supervisors of its decision.
 There will be no further review of the supervisor's recommendation to the Committee.